jeongho-d-park/portfolio_optimization/README.md

 ## 🧮 Methodology

 1. Download historical adjusted close prices using `yfinance`
+2. When 'Adj Close' is not pulled properly, use yfinance.Ticker.history() to pull adjusted close prices
-2. Compute daily returns and covariance matrix
+3. Compute daily  returns and covariance matrix
-3. Optimize for the minimum variance portfolio with constraints:
+4. Optimize for the minimum variance portfolio with constraints:
    - Total weights sum to 1
    - No short selling (weights between 0 and 1)
-4. Simulate 5,000 random portfolios to visualize the efficient frontier
+5. Simulate 5,000 random portfolios to visualize the efficient frontier
-5. Compare optimized portfolios to randomly generated ones
+6. Compare optimized portfolios to randomly generated ones

 ---